CSCfi/fairdata-dev-docker/README.md

 ```

 ### Fairdata dev
-This target will boot all the services (excluding IDA, for now).
+This target will boot all the services.
 ```
-make fairdata-dev
+make dev
 ```

 ### Metax dev